Glossary of Wood Words

 Antikickback pawls: Attached to a tablesaw's blade-guard system, these spring-loaded metal plates with sawtooth edges work in conjunction with the splitter.
-In the event of workpiece kickback, the pawls dig into the wood to prevent it from being propelled toward the operator, shown right.
+In the event of workpiece kickback, the pawls dig into the wood to prevent it from being propelled toward the operator, shown below.

 Apron: A horizontal piece that supports the top or seat and connects the legs of a table or chair.

-Auxiliary fence: A temporary (sometimes sacrificial) fence attached to a tablesaw rip fence or miter gauge, or to some other machine table, or protect a cutter or bit while providing full workpiece support, shown right.
+Auxiliary fence: A temporary (sometimes sacrificial) fence attached to a tablesaw rip fence or miter gauge, or to some other machine table, or protect a cutter or bit while providing full workpiece support, shown below.

 Backer board: A sacrificial board placed behind a workpiece during a cutting or shaping process.
-The backer board supports the wood to prevent chip-out as the blade or cutter exits the workpiece, shown right.
+The backer board supports the wood to prevent chip-out as the blade or cutter exits the workpiece, shown below.